TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Evaluation

 The metric of memory footprint is based on the flash occupation $M$ (in $KiB$) of the program on the board.
 The memory footprint score $M_n$ is calculated as follows:

 where $M_{min} = 5$ and $M_{max} = 256$ as the normalized bound.
 The maximum memory occupation is set to 256 KiB since the memory capacity of the development board is 256 KiB.
 The minimum memory occupation is set to 5 KiB since the initial program code occupied around 5 KiB.
-The best value of $M_n$ score is at 1 and the worst value is at 0.
+We further set the rule that the highest $M_n$ score achieved by the team is 1 and the lowest $M_n$ score is 0.

 The final score $FS$ is a weighted combination of detection accuracy, inference latency, and memory footprint as follows: